 Read more about whole health learning HERE.

-(Note: In September 2018, we modified the project name in part because the term “learning” is in alignment with an important parallel movement in K-12 education: Social & Emotional Learning, or SEL.
+(Note: In September 2018, we modified the project name in part because the term “learning” is in alignment with an important companion movement in K-12 education: Social & Emotional Learning, or SEL.
 We believe that the qualities of whole health learning — collaboration, hands-on, social and supported — are well connected to the objectives of SEL.
 In addition, the phrase “whole health education” is a service mark of the National Institute of Whole Health, NIWH.)